AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Conclusion

 \section{Conclusion}

-In this work, we present a novel AXM-Net model to address the challenges of cross-modal person re-identification and search.
-Our innovation involves a unified feature learning block, called AXM-Block, which implicitly aligns the features coming from the visual and textual modalities and effective intra-modal contextual attentions.
+We presented a novel AXM-Net model to address the challenges of cross-modal person re-identification.
+Our innovation involves: 1) a unified feature learning block, called AXM-Block, which implicitly aligns the semantic features across the visual and textual modalities, and 2) an effective design for reinforcing feature coherence among image parts.
 In contrast to existing methods, the proposed AXM-Net is the first framework that is based on an integrated cross-modal feature alignment and learning stage in Re-ID context.
-The experimental results show that our network defines new SOTA performance on the CUHK-PEDES benchmark and also demonstrate the potential of the proposed network for more challenging cross-modal person Re-ID applications.
+An important advantage of the proposed method is that it does not rely on external cues for explicit alignment of feature embeddings.
+The experimental results show that our network defines new SOTA performance on the CUHK-PEDES benchmark and also demonstrates the potential of the proposed network for more challenging cross-modal person Re-ID applications.